Constantin Gane: Novelist and biographer

 Gane's debut was as a humorist—a talented one, according to fellow writer-historian Nicolae Iorga.
 The war memoirs were noted for their sincerity and patriotic emphasis.
 His first book featured a detailed description of his bout with cholera, which he contracted while fighting in Bulgaria.
 It was among the first literary records of the Second Balkan War in Romania—alongside works by Iorga, Al. Lascarov-Moldovanu, and Haralamb Lecca; as well as one of the period books giving Romanian impressions of Bulgaria.
 As such, Gane is highly critical of Bulgarian society, describing the barren landscape as fundamentally inferior to the corresponding Romanian bank of the Danube.
-Amintirile unui fost holeric stands out for its defense of the 1913 expedition, describing the masses of soldiers as overall enthusiastic about going to war.
+On its publication, Amintirile unui fost holeric was embraced by novelist Mihail Sadoveanu as an accurate record for the "sad and bitter reality" of the 1913 expedition.
+Overall, it stands out for its defense of the campaign, describing the masses of soldiers as generally enthusiastic about going to war.
 As Gane argues, Romania "restored peace" and earned Europe's respect; this contrasts pronouncements by other veterans, including V. Dragoșescu—who claimed that the campaign could only hurt Romania in the long run.
 Prin viroage și coclauri is a first-hand source on life during trench warfare, detailing the parties and superstitions of soldiers reduced to that lifestyle. Întâmplarea cea mare is a more subdued travel account where the author digresses into meditations on Romanian and foreign history.
-The artifacts of ancient Egypt and especially Greece lead him to literary and mythological reflections.
-He also describes these countries' present-day realities, sometimes in a humorous tone.
+The artifacts of ancient Egypt and especially Greece lead him to literary and mythological reflections; he also describes these countries' present-day realities, sometimes in a humorous tone.
+Overall an argument for classical culture evoking Reiner Maria Rilke's Notebooks of Malte Laurids Brigge (and similarly enclosing an "approximate novella"), it was recommended by columnist Romulus Dianu as "unbearably sweet and agreeable".

 When writing about Romanian history, Gane's historic and literary focuses combined to produce evocative social and political portraits.
-In 1947, literary critic Perpessicius noted that Gane struck a "singular note in our historical literature", moving between the "romanticized document" and the novel itself—in both sets of works, the narrator shows up as a "discreet" participant, with clues and musings.
+In 1947, literary critic Perpessicius asserted that Gane struck a "singular note in our historical literature", moving between the "romanticized document" and the novel itself—in both sets of works, the narrator shows up as a "discreet" participant, with clues and musings.
 Pe aripa vremei traces his own family's genealogical tree up to the foundation of Moldavia, while Acum o sută de ani recounts the main events that occurred in the Danubian Principalities a century earlier (1834–1835).
 His interest in the human character was explored in Farmece, an account of Despot Vodă; and in Dincolo de zbuciumul veacului, which selects grandiose and tragic figures from the turbulent Middle Ages.
 A family saga centered on the estate of Măcișeni, Rădăcini did not have much impact, although it was favorably reviewed by Perpessicius.
 The latter praised Gane's talent for inventing emblematic characters to condense and highlight social history, though he suggested that some notes "sounded off-key".
 Gane's one play, Phrynea, remains in manuscript form.